 Despite these resources, many of these small lightning triggered fires grew in size and subsequently devastated large areas of the mountains and foothills.
 Partly this was influenced by the conditions.
 For instance, on January 4, as another front came through, wind conditions were so extreme that all FFMV crews had to be pulled out of forested areas because of the danger of falling trees.
 With large fires along the eastern NSW and elsewhere, there were also limitations on the availability of aerial bombing capacity.

 It is clear climate change will make fire seasons more intense and will also lead to an increase in dangerous firestorms that were once considered rare: pyrocumulonimbus (pyroCB), often referred to as firestorms, which can create their own weather and start fires by generating lightning.
 Fire seasons will start earlier and last longer.
-Fire seasons across Australia and in the northern hemisphere used to be staggered – allowing exchange of vital equipment such as aerial water bombers and firefighters.
+Fire seasons across Australia and in the northern hemisphere used to be separated by months – allowing exchange of vital equipment such as aerial water bombers and firefighters.
 The increasing overlap of fire seasons between states and territories and with the USA and Canada will limit our ability to help each other during major emergencies.
 The window to carry out fuel reduction burning will get narrower.
 The ecological impacts on foothill and mountain forests will continue to grow, as will the economic impacts on mountain and valley communities.

 We need extra firefighting capacity to protect the mountains